qtlHD/qtlHD/doc/input/qtab.md

         ...
         # --- Data Location end

 where, again, marker names and chromosomes can be symbols.
+Additional columns can be added, e.g. PhysicalPos, which can be used for CIS/TRANS locations.

 Position is in cM by default.
-To override, you can set it to base pairs (bp or Mbp).
+To override the units, you can set Position to base pairs (bp or Mbp).

         # --- Set Location begin
         Position cM                       # cM (default), bp or Mbp